 (Please don't hesitate to email updates to this list to Bob@rsr.org.)

-* Targeted Antibodies Trials, Success Stories, News, and RSR Broadcasts: The public awareness of the current revolution is cancer antibody treatment should explode from the 2015 to the end of 2017.
+* Targeted Antibodies Trials, Success Stories, News, and RSR Broadcasts: The public awareness of the current revolution in cancer antibody treatment should explode in the 2020s.
 As with all medicines, patients respond with great variability.
-However, the following results and ongoing trials though are greatly encouraging:
+However, the following results and ongoing trials are greatly encouraging: